 Spirituality means many things to many people.
 To our Supervisor, he may consider it a connection to a god, maybe a higher purpose.

-All these words are metaphors, and this model is to assists us to process but don’t get to caught up or stuck in any part.
+All these words are metaphors, and this model is to assist us to process but don’t get to caught up or stuck in any part.

 The function of each Neuro Logical Level in the hierarchy is to organize the information below it.

-Example, a person’s behaviour results in changes to the environment around them.
+For example, a person’s behaviour results in changes to the environment around them.
 When a person walks into a room, they take up space and regardless of their behaviour, it will always affect the environment.
 The environment is generally the result of the persons behaviour.
-If the person regularly displays outstanding, high performing behaviour, you would expect the environment to reflect this.
+If the person regularly displays outstanding, high-performing behaviour, you would expect the environment to reflect this.